 We always follow the most up to date advice on building safety and have a robust Fire Risk Assessment (FRA) programme.
 We work closely with the fire and rescue service to ensure that fire safety arrangements in high rise blocks are safe and appropriate.

-Local Area Housing Office staff also carry out regular inspections which cover fire safety issues.
+Housing Tenant Services staff also carry out regular inspections which cover fire safety issues.
 Our fire safety arrangements are monitored by the Home and Estates Safety Board, which meets four times a year and is attended by representatives from the London Fire Brigade.

 On 29 June we announced that we are now actively looking into the effectiveness of fitting sprinklers in our tower blocks.

 Read the statement we issued on this date.